BY GEMA ALAVA, APRIL 2019

 Since our project seemed to have been swallowed by the museum’s walls, I came up with the idea of doing a second project called FIND ME.
 It would consist of hiding masterpieces on the streets.

-The day Ryman agreed to make the painting on the kitchen tile, I told him that we would need a curator in order to present the project all together with the artworks of the other artists, but he said no.
+The day Ryman agreed to make the painting on the kitchen tile, I told him that we would need a curator in order to present the project, but he said “no.”

 “But without a curator no one is going to know anything, like already happened with our first project,” I told him.

 He said very clearly: “You have to do this project on your own.
 This painting is not for a curator.
 This painting is for Gema’s project.”